rduvql/-music-manager/README.md

 application manage music tags and filename

-use tauri as backend and angular as frontend
+built wiuth tauri as backend and angular as frontend

 spotify integration to fetch cover art